ankit07vision-stack/ankit07vision-stack/README.md

 ## 💼 About Me

 I am a dedicated **Full Stack Developer** pursuing B.E. in Computer Science at Chandigarh University, with a strong foundation in the **MERN stack** and proven expertise in building production-ready applications.
-My experience spans developing complete end-to-end solutions, from architecting scalable backend to crafting intuitive user interfaces(UI).
+My experience spans developing complete end-to-end solutions, from architecting scalable backends to crafting intuitive user interfaces(UI).

 📍 Based in Bengaluru, India